mohanmca/MohanLearningGround/src/main/md/Mind/Concentration.md

 * Clear goals are necessary for flow, without clear goals we will end up in Anxiety

 ## Flow and Yoga
 * Start with  right posture, sit straight.
-Don't lean forward like sleeping or releaxed
+Don't lean forward like sleeping or relaxed
 * Do pranayama - concentration will make breathing in both nostril, Balanced breath should be there to focus.
   * We can try with "Nadi suddhi pranayama" (In the ration of - Breath in 1 vs breath out 2)
 * Arouse curiosity, setup a problem and read material so you will be curious and concentrate more.